peschuster/PropertyTranslator/README.md

 ## PropertyTranslator

-Linq translator for properties in queries (based on [Microsoft.Linq.Translations](https://github.com/damieng/Linq.Translations)).
+Translates computed properties in LINQ queries into their implementation (based on [Microsoft.Linq.Translations](https://github.com/damieng/Linq.Translations)).

 ### What does it?

 *PropertyTranslator* exchanges properties in linq queries before execution.
 This is especially useful if the underlying LINQ provider does not support some kind of operation or you want to add client-side calculations in your business logic to e.g. an EntityFramework model.

 For a general introduction into the topic, have a look at [this blog post](http://damieng.com/blog/2009/06/24/client-side-properties-and-any-remote-linq-provider). *PropertyTranslator* actually is a enhancement of the presented solution in the post.

+For an introduction specifically to PropertyTranslator have a look at these two blog posts: [LINQ: How to dynamically map properties](http://www.peschuster.de/2012/03/linq-how-to-dynamically-map-properties/) and [PropertyTranslator and Interfaces](http://www.peschuster.de/2012/03/propertytranslator-and-interfaces/)

 ### What's the difference to Linq.Translations?